 To many, it’ll be the visually more attractive option, but at 4.9 metres nose-to-tail, it’s just as long, if ever so slightly narrower.
 From the front, the Sportback looks identical to its standard SUV sibling.
 But at the rear it’s a different story; the roofline dips away sooner, while the revised beltline gives it a small lip spoiler and a taller back end.

 Inside, the Sportback offers the same hi-tech, classy cabin as the conventional e-tron SUV.
-There’s no entry-level Technik or Sport trims to choose from, but by stepping up to the well-package S line, you get a raft of standard equipment.
+But unlike that car, there’s no entry-level Technik or Sport trims to choose from.
+Starting with the well-equipped S line means Sportback buyers get a raft of standard kit.
 The long list includes a pair of central touchscreens – one for the infotainment system and another for the climate control – as well as a set of fully-digital Virtual Cockpit dials and Valcona leather seats.
-There’s a set of 21-inch wheels, standard-fit 150kW rapid charging and Matrix LED headlights.
+There’s a set of 21-inch wheels, standard 150kW rapid charging capability and Matrix LED headlights.

 There’s very little compromise to be made when it comes to practicality, either.
 The e-tron is a big car, with a huge boot and enough room inside for taller adults to get comfortable – despite that sloping roofline.
 There’s a neat storage area for the charging cables under the bonnet.

 But those generous dimensions mean the e-tron feels big on the road.
 In fact, appears cumbersome on all but the widest motorways, making it a challenge to drive in town.
 This is a car with a powertrain perfectly suited to urban driving, but its size prevents it from ever being a truly enjoyable car to drive.
 Still, it rides wonderfully and it’s incredibly refined at high speeds.